Maria Theresia Garden Square (Uzhhorod): Etymology

-The Private Garden Square is named after the Holy Roman Empress, Queen of Hungary, and Archduchess of Austria Maria Theresa.
+The private garden square is named after the Holy Roman Empress, Queen of Hungary, and Archduchess of Austria.
 Her reign became one of the most meaningful periods for the city formation.
 During that time Uzhhorod grew into a regional center.
 The location became the capital of newly founded Greek Catholic eparchy that united some of Counties of ancient Zakarpattya.
 The Maria-Theresia monument by Bohdan Tomashevskyi is its central figure.